Table of Contents

 Process Description

-Parts are exposed to superheated steam (typically 510-565 dex C for 30-90 minutes), forminx a black maxnetite (Fe3O4 oxide layer on the surface and in near-surface pores.
+Parts are exposed to superheated steam (typically 510-565 deg C for 30-90 minutes), forming a black magnetite (Fe3O4 oxide layer on the surface and in near-surface pores.

 Properties